 By Ed Southgate, co-Editor in Chief

-A Durham student who was removed from a discussion of free speech on campus following security concerns by the SU rejoined its panel after audience demand, contravening the society's agreement with the union.
+The Durham student who was removed from today's discussion of free speech on campus due to security concerns secretly rejoined the panel, violating the society's agreement with the SU.

 Angelos Sofocleous, a Philosophy student, was removed from the panel last week following security concerns raised by the SU.